-While we wait to our permanent location to open, we are launching a satellite exhibition series in August 2018 - April 2019.
+While we wait to our permanent location to open, we’ve launched a satellite exhibition series in August 2018 - Summer 2019.
 LAND AND SEA, in partnership with art organizations and curators from across the South, will comprise five separate exhibitions.
-Each with regular, related programming that is carefully designed to draw out different aspects of each show, extending meaning and relationships not only into other realms of art but also out of the gallery and into the world.
+Each with regular, related programming that is carefully designed to draw out different aspects of each show, extending meaning and relationships not only into other realms of art but also out of the gallery and into the world

 Future Program and Facilities (2019)